buiqtuan/battery-storage/README.md

 # Battery Storage
-A simple project to demo storing and fetching data in memory using java spring boot
+A simple project to demo storing and fetching data in memory using java spring boot and h2 DB

 # Description
 A java based project with springboot, h2 db.